 Some services such as Flickr and Vimeo allow you to use the “Email Video” button to email your video to a unique email address tied to your account.
 Once their server receives your email, it adds it to your account.
 That’s definitely one way to do it, but there’s an even better way.
 For those of you who are familiar with jailbroken iPhone Apps, you may be familiar with shooting video using the freely available video recorder app.
 It worked great (not as good as the iPhone 3.0’s capabilities), but it too was limited by the ability to upload to popular video sharing sites.

 The solution is a free App in the App Store that has been around since September 2008 called Pixelpipe.
-It will take photos and videos stored on your iPhone and upload them to the services that you specify–currently over 75 services are supported.
+It will take photos and videos stored on your iPhone and upload them to the services that you specify–currently, over 75 services are supported.
 In addition to the iPhone 3G S, they also support Nokia Share Online, Google Android, and the ability to upload your media via MMS and email, much like the aforementioned Flickr and Vimeo services.
 I’m very excited to try this out once MMS is enabled by AT&T. You can also use IM apps on Windows, Mac OS X, and Linux to upload your content.
-A full list can be seen here.

 The Problem With Email Services